wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 Of course,
 there are a lot of local variations around the template outlined above.
-Some instructors use the command-line Python interpreter, but a growing number have adopted the [IPython Notebook](http://ipython.org/notebook.html).
-There are occasional installation problems, and instructors do need to remember to connect what they've shown to command-line (batch) usage, but it has proven to be an excellent teaching and learning environment.
+Some instructors use the command-line Python interpreter, but a growing number have adopted the [IPython Notebook](http://ipython.org/notebook.html), which has proven to be an excellent teaching and learning environment.
-Its only real shortcoming isn't its fault:
-Python's plotting libraries simply aren't compelling to people who've been spoiled by R...

-And speaking of R,
-we have now run several boot camps using it instead of Python, and expect this number to grow.
+We have also now run several boot camps using R instead of Python, and expect this number to grow.
 While some people feel that using R instead of Python is like using feet and pounds instead of the metric system,